 The decision about what to do, if anything, about loose skin that often comes with significant weight loss is a personal one.
 If you do opt for surgery, it’s essential to choose the best physician to get the best (and safest!) outcome.
 I’m always happy to speak with patients about options when it comes to loose skin, and I also recommend that you use our private Facebook page as a resource to get “been there, done that” feedback from your fellow sleevers.

-I invite you to follow us on all our social networks, we are on Facebook (Endobariatric), Instagram (@endobariatric), we also have our YouTube channel where where I (Dr. Alvarez) answer frequently asked questions that are sent to me, subscribe to it! we talk about very interesting subjects, find us searching for Endobariatric.
+I invite you to follow us on all our social networks, we are on Facebook (Endobariatric), Instagram (@endobariatric), we also have our YouTube channel where where I, a bariatric surgeon specialist, (Dr. Alvarez) answer frequently asked questions that are sent to me, subscribe to it! we talk about very interesting subjects, find us searching for Endobariatric.

 If you want a more personalized experience and you have Instagram, follow me (Dr. Alvarez) to see my day both in my daily routine and in the operating room, add me!
 We will have a great time!
 My username is: gmoalvarez.